k2snowman69/exec-if-exists/README.md

 # exec-if-exists

-Runs an npm package only if it exists.
+Runs an npm package only if it exists locally (e.g. in node_modules).
 This is basically chaining `which` and `npx --no` so that when which is unable to find a package, it allows your script to continue without error.

 # Usage